 At this orientation, you will learn about what community radio is, the mission of Radio Phoenix, organization of AzCMF and Radio Phoenix, volunteer and intern opportunities, and our training tracks to begin your lifetime in radio.

-Introductory volunteer and orientation meetings are forty-five minutes long and are the first Wednesday of every month at 7 PM and the third Sunday of every month at 4 PM.
+Introductory volunteer and orientation meetings are forty-five minutes long.
 We look forward to seeing you.